ltearno/hexa.tools/hexa.core/src/main/java/fr/lteconsulting/hexa/client/databinding/README.md

 		Binder.Bind(listBox).Mode(Mode.OneWay).To(personForm);

-With this, you get a one way data binding between the `listBox` and the `personForm` wich displays the selected person.
+With this, you get a one way data binding between the `listBox` and the `personForm` wich displays and edits the selected person.

 But there's more, there are plenty of options you can use !
 For example :